lacaulac/ModSystem/README.md

+The library is under GPL license.
+Version 1.0 of the ModSystem

 With this library, you can easily use the dlfcn.h C library in C++ trough a object, instead to use many variables for using one library.
 All your library loading is managed by a object, and you can use void and int functions from the library.
 Here is the manual